Online EdD Doctorate in Education Degree Program

-CU Denver’s online Doctor of Education (EdD) concentration in higher education enables and supports current leaders in higher education to continue their work while completing their doctoral degree.
+The University of Colorado Denver's online Doctor of Education (EdD) doctorate degree program with a concentration in higher education enables and supports current leaders in higher education to continue their work while completing their doctoral degree.
 Graduates of this program will be effective leaders in higher education who are passionate about educational access, equity and social justice in colleges and universities.

 What You'll Learn